auth0/oauth2-recipes/README.md

 ## How to contribute

-Go to [Custom OAuth2 Dashboard](http://auth0.github.io/custom-oauth2-dashboard/), create a connection and share!
-(It will create a PR agains this repo).
+Install the [Custom Social Connections Extension](https://auth0.com/docs/extensions/custom-social-extensions), configure your new social connection, save it, and then click Share.
+That will create a PR agains this repo.

 **We are not currently merging new connections to this repo.** You can still share the PR so others could use it as an example of how to configure the connection.